Steroids have been part of the bodybuilding scene for quite some time.

 3. Dry Muscles

-Before a competition, most weight lifters deprive themselves of water to tighten their skin and make their muscles stand out.
-This practice is known as dry muscles and typically lasts for three days.
+Before a competition, most weightlifters deprive themselves of water to tighten their skin and make their muscles stand out.
+This practice is known as dry muscle and typically lasts for three days.

-However, if you notice someone that constantly walks around with dry muscles and eye-popping veins well after this period, they're probably on steroids.
+However, if you notice someone who constantly walks around with dry muscles and eye-popping veins well-after this period, they're probably on steroids.

 4. Enlarged Physique